shaygol/Stocker/README.md

-# The Alpha Scanner Shoki and yoli
+# The Alpha Scanner Shoki and yuli

 An institutional-grade, autonomous trading system designed to generate statistically proven "alpha" (trading edge) that survives market friction.